The latest in new-generation technical stoppers, Neutrocork® is developed from natural cork using cutting-edge technology.

 - Bottles should be transported in an upright position.

-All Amorim & Irmãos, S.A.'s products comply with current regulations and legislation (European and FDA - Food and Drug Administration) for products in contact with food.
+All Amorim & Irmãos, S.A. products comply with existing regulations and legislation (European and FDA — Food and Drug Administration) for products in contact with food.